attack-monkey/Lean-Functional-Typescript/README.md

 The return value of pattern matching is often a `union` type or just plain `unknown`.

 Instead we can drive type-cirtainty by not returning a response to a variable at all.
-Instead we call a macro passing in the value of cirtain-type from the inferred match.
+Instead we call a action passing in the value of cirtain-type from the inferred match.

 In the below `personAction` only fires if `bob` matches `$person` so if `personAction` runs at all, then it is with type-cirtainty.